 Wheel Bearing Noise

-Good wheel bearings allow the wheel to spin smoothly and keep the tire running true.
-They contain ball bearings that are not serviceable and are included with or pressed out of and into the hub with a press.
+Sealed wheel bearings allow the wheel to spin smoothly and keep the tire running true.
+They are not serviceable.
+They are integrated into or pressed out of and back into the hub with a hydraulic press.
 If you suspect a sealed wheel bearing is worn or defective, grasp the tire at the top and bottom and rock it back and forth.
-If there’s end play, the bearing needs replacement.
+If there's end play, the bearing needs replacement.

 Diagnosing wheel bearing noise can be difficult.
 This is because the sound they make is so similar to cupped or aggressive tire tread patterns.
 Each results in a growling noise that increases with vehicle speed.

 A loose or bad wheel bearing makes its most noise while turning.
 It makes a cyclic chirping sound or growl that's more noticeable on the side with the bad bearing.
 A left-hand turn would reveal a bad right side bearing because the weight of the vehicle is focused on that wheel.